instaclustr/client-java/README.md

 This will generate the java client for grafeas, which you can use as a library in your grafeas project.

-Also, an S3 bucket is used to deploy the generated jar to.
+An S3 bucket is used as the location for deploying the generated jar.
 To configure it and successfully upload the jar, update the properties in both pom.xml and settings.xml and execute

     mvn --settings settings.xml deploy -Drepo.id=maven-repo.net  -Drepo.username=username -Drepo.password=pwd